SanCasia/sancasia_zero-base/doc/getting_started/part3-what_about_npcs.md

-### Part Three: What About Enemies?
+# Part Three: What About NPCs?
 In this next step we will create a simple artificial opponent.
 Three new classes and a couple of small changes to the `Battlefield` will be needed to achieve this.

 As before, we will implement a factory to handle the creation of our enemies.
-The `EnemyFactory` is very similar to the above shown `PlayerFactory` and is thus emitted.
+The `EnemyFactory` is very similar to the earlier shown `PlayerFactory` and is thus emitted.
 You can find its source at `demo/hello_world/part3/enemies/enemy_factory.ts`.

 Second, a system to control the spawning is needed.
 It will extend `SystemBase` and override the `process` function.
 The function will then - based on some arbitrary logic - decide how and where the enemies should spawn.
 ```typescript